casper-network/docs-archive/node-operator/bonding.rst

 The add_bid contract accepts 3 arguments:

 * public key: The public key in hex of the account to bond.
-Note: This has to be the matching key to the validator secret key that signs the deploy.
+Note: This has to be the matching key to the validator's secret key that signs the deployment.
 * amount: This is the amount that is being bid.
 If the bid wins, this will be the validator's initial bond amount.
 * delegation_rate: The percentage of rewards that the validator retains from delegators that delegate their tokens to the node.

 Check the Status of the Transaction
 -----------------------------------

-Since this is a deployment like any other, it's possible to perform ``get-deploy`` using the client.
+Since this is a deployment like any other, it's possible to perform ``get-deploy`` using the client, which will return the execution status.

 .. code-block:: bash

    casper-client get-deploy --node-address http://<HOST:PORT> <DEPLOY_HASH>

-Which will return the status of execution.

 Check the Status of the bid in the Auction
 ------------------------------------------

 If the bid wins the auction, the public key and associated bond amount (formerly bid amount) will appear in the auction contract as part of the validator set for a future era.
 To determine if the bid was accepted, query the auction contract via the rust ``casper-client``

 .. code-block:: bash